hostmobility/mx4-wiki/README.md

 INT1 is the first mma interrupt seen in /proc/interrupts.

-All data generated from interrupts are accessed via chardevs.
+All data generated from interrupts are accessed via chardevs. lsinput and input-event are part of package input-utils.
 ```bash
 lsinput
 /dev/input/event0